The 7 best cat toys 2024, tried and tested by our feline friends

 Watch your cat

-By watching your cat and identifying certain behaviours, you can better target your toy buying.
+By watching your cat and identifying certain behaviors, you can better target your toy buying.
 For example, if your cat is scratching the furniture, a toy that relieves the urge to scratch would work well.
 Likewise, if a cat is displaying an urge to chase, a toy which includes an element of hunting is sure to go down well.

 Offer cats a challenge